ComponentKitchen/ckupdate-demo/README.md

 # ckupdate-demo

-Demonstrates the use of the [ckupdate](https://github.com/ComponentKitchen/ckupdate) extension that allows npm to install web components and other front-end libraries.
+Demonstrates the use of the [ckupdate](https://github.com/ComponentKitchen/ckupdate) prototype extension that allows npm to install web components and other front-end libraries.

 This project is a modified fork of the [source](https://github.com/JanMiksovsky/printable-wall-calendar) for [printable-wall-calendar](http://janmiksovsky.github.io/printable-wall-calendar), a simple